 Types of head and neck cancer

 Head and neck cancers are classified according to the part of the body in which they occur.
-Because risk factors, diagnosis and treatment can vary depending on the subtype, complete information for each subtype of head and neck cancer.
+Risk factors, diagnosis and treatment may vary depending on the subtype of the disease.
+Below are some types of head and neck cancer.
 Other types are listed on the left-hand side of the page.

 - Nasal cavity and paranasal sinus cancer: Nasal cavity cancer forms in the space just behind the nose, where air passes on its way to the throat.
-This region is called the nasal cavity.
-The air-filled areas surrounding the nasal cavity are the paranasal sinuses.
+This type of cancer may also develop in the air-filled areas that surround the nasal cavity, called the paranasal sinuses.
 Nasal cavity and paranasal sinus cancer are uncommon.

-- Salivary gland cancer: The salivary glands make saliva, which is essential for breaking down food.
+- Salivary gland cancer: The salivary glands produce the saliva responsible for breaking down food.
 Salivary gland cancer is uncommon.